microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

     USING Outputters.Csv(outputHeader:true) ;
 ```

 5. Now look closely at line 19 in the Listings-Combined.usql script.
 The asterisks between braces, **{\*}**, tells the Data Lake run service to use pattern matching to read multiple files.
-This line directs U-SQL to read from any data file that starts with “Listings” and ends with “.csv.”
+This line directs U-SQL to read from any data file that starts with “Listings_” and ends with “.csv.”
 The EXTRACT statement reads from all four of the location-specific CSV files because they all follow the naming pattern of "Listings_[Location].csv."

 ```
 FROM "Listings_{*}.csv"